PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 The cover image from one shop can't be unchecked.
 An image that is unchecked to all the stores is deleted after the "Save and publish".

 ### Changement of multistore context

-To avoid the user saving the product data in the wrong shop, a confirmation modal is displayed before saving.
+To avoid the user to save the product data in the wrong shop, a confirmation modal is displayed before saving.

-When the user edits his product in a shop and saves his product while he has changed shop on another page then a confirmation modal is opened.
+When the user edits his product in a shop and saves his product while he has changed shop in another page then a confirmation modal is opened.

 Confirmation modal -
-* Title: "Are you sure ?"
+* title: "Are you sure ?"
 * Description: "Your modifications will be saved in the *shop-name*"
 * Choose a store  - Open Shop-Selector-Modal (title: Choose a store)
 	* Save the product in the store context selected